 These lemon pepper pork chops are tender bone-in cuts of pork and are flavored with a zesty, citrusy marinade.
-They are easily grilled cooked on an indoor grill pan or on your outdoor BBQ.
+They are easily grilled on an indoor grill pan, outdoor BBQ or in the oven.

 Why this recipe is just so good...

 - The secret to juicy pork chops is to either brine or marinate them.
 We are using an easy, zesty marinade with olive oil, lemon and lots of spices so the chops are guaranteed to be tender and flavorful

 - The chops can be grilled indoors or out.
 A stovetop grill pan works just as well as your outdoor BBQ grill.
 Both will give a terrific sear to the chops and seal in the juices.
 You can also cook them in your oven.

 - Pork chops are much healthier than many people realize.
 The cut of meat used in this recipe is actually fairly lean but still delicious.
 Pork is a great choice for low carb and keto recipes.
 Try these other delicious pork recipes: Dutch oven pork chops, Pork Tenderloin or Pork steaks

 - For the juiciest chops, make sure to buy bone-on, center cut rib pork chops, approximately ¾"-1" thick.
 Bone on pork chops take only a few minutes longer to cook than boneless, but the extra flavor is worth it!